GentRoyal/outreachy-contributions/README.md

 | F1_Score        | 97.97%              | 88.79%           | 82.11%             |
 | ROC_AUC         | 99.82%              | 78.36%            | 89.43%             |

-But this came at a price, the [specificity](link) reduced to 44.00% and the NPV increased to 78.57%
+But this came at a price, the [specificity](https://github.com/GentRoyal/outreachy-contributions/blob/main/data/figures/ersilia_embedding_confusion_matrix_second.png) reduced to 44.00% and the NPV increased to 78.57%

 ### Conclusion
 In terms of NPV/Specificity trade-off, the first ErG 2D model performed better than all other models and I'd give preference to this model than others because the class distribution is imbalance and a model that works well with the negative class should be given preference.
-In terms of ROC-AUC, the second ErG 2D model performed better than all other models and it even performed better than current [leaderboard](https://tdcommons.ai/benchmark/admet_group/hERG)
+While in terms of ROC-AUC, the second ErG 2D model performed better than all other models and it even performed better than current [leaderboard](https://tdcommons.ai/benchmark/admet_group/hERG)
+I think the ROC-AUC shouldn't be used solely as the metric for this project because it does not give the complete picture of the model's classification.
+A model can have a good ROC-AUC but fail to capture the negative classes.
+Combining the ROC-AUC and the NPV metrics would give us a better benchmark to select a good model.